Mark-MDO47/ArduinoClass/01_BlinkingLED/README.md

 ![alt text](https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/Breadboard_Solderboard.png "Image of a solderless breadboard and a solderable breadboard PCB board")

+One thing that will make your life easier (and mine too when I check the circuit) is to try and use some sort of color scheme in the wiring.
+This is a very common color scheme for wiring in hobbyist electronics and other Direct Current (DC) circuits:
+- Wire that is **RED** connects to the positive side or plus side of power; in this class that will be +5 Volts.
+A memory mnemonic is to remember that RED is HOT.
+- Wire that is **BLACK** connects to the ground side or return side of power; in this class that will be 0 Volts.
+A memory mnemonic is to remember that BLACK is COOL.
+- Other colors can be used for different signals.
+It might be good to us wire colors such as white, green, yellow, blue, etc. for signals (such as Arduino inputs and outputs) and to try to run the wire for a signal through its eventual connection to ground on the breadboard consistently using the same color.

 As you undoubtedly know, LEDs are designed to be connected with positive voltage on the + side and ground or negative voltage on the - side.
 If this rule is not followed, the LED will either not work or burn up.
 Also you will need a 300 or 220 ohm resistor in series to prevent burning out the LED and prevent damaging the Arduino Nano.
 - https://makecode.adafruit.com/learnsystem/pins-tutorial/devices/led-connections